-Jax NTP is a poet-educator who holds an MFA in Creative Writing (Poetry) from CSULB and teaches critical thinking, literature, and composition at several Southern California colleges.
+Jax NTP is a poet-educator-editor who holds an MFA in Creative Writing (Poetry) from CSULB and teaches critical thinking, literature, and composition at several Southern California colleges.

 In the classroom, they encourage students to interrogate language, question power, and occasionally personify inanimate objects, gently coaxing thesis statements toward existential clarity.

-Their debut collection, In Bones & Tentacles: How to Pivot When You’re Paralyzed, is forthcoming from Moon Tide Press.
+Their debut collection, In Bones & Tentacles: How to Pivot When You’re Paralyzed, is available for pre-order from Moon Tide Press.

 Contact for more info.